eunbyeol-cho/med-table2text/README.md

 # med-table2text

 ### Medical multi-modal generative model
-- We genrate text (operation reports) from table.
+- We generate text (operation reports) from table.
 - Dataset is not opened.
-- Detailed descrition will be updated shortly.
+- Detailed description will be updated shortly.

 ### Run the code below to train the model.
 ```python